 Buy Now →

-- Brown the beef well — Let it develop some color for maximum burger flavor in the finished soup.
+- Brown the beef well: Let the ground beef develop color for the best cheeseburger flavor in the finished soup.

 Buy Now →